 - NumPy

 - Pandas

 - Matplotlib

 - Pillow/PIL

 - Flask (for REST API)

-- cryptography (for xlwings PRO)
+- cryptography (for xlwings.pro)

-- Jinja2 (for xlwings PRO)
+- Jinja2 (for xlwings.pro.reports)

 These packages are not required but highly recommended as they play very nicely with xlwings.
 They are all pre-installed with Anaconda.
 With pip, you can install xlwings with all optional dependencies as follows: